 Methadone is part of a long-term and comprehensive maintenance program for opioid-dependent clients.

-The ultimate goal of methadone maintenance treatment is to reduce cravings, relieve withdrawal symptoms and stabilize the body physically so that you can make changes in other areas of your life and take full advantage of a “drug-free” lifestyle.
+The ultimate goal of a methadone treatment plan is to reduce cravings, relieve withdrawal symptoms and stabilize the body physically so that you can make changes in other areas of your life and take full advantage of a “drug-free” lifestyle.

 How is Methadone taken?

 Methadone is typically mixed with orange juice and taken orally as a drink.
 During the stabilization phase, patients have daily observed doses in their clinic or pharmacy.
 Once stabilized, ~70% of patients take their doses home to self-administer, often referred to as carries or take-home doses.
 Patients are encouraged to keep their medications stored safely in a locked box at home to prevent harm to others.

 How Long Do I Stay on Methadone?

 The length of a methadone maintenance program is different for every person.
 Significant research indicates that patients often have better outcomes when participating in methadone treatment for a year or longer.
 Several key factors can indicate when a person is ready to taper off their methadone prescription, including: